This article delves into the definition of attention, attention problems that exist and the activities to work on attention.

 Definition of attention: What is attention?

-Attention is the process by which we can direct our mental resources toward some aspects of the environment, the most relevant ones, or toward the execution of certain actions that we consider more appropriate among the possible ones.
-It refers to the state of observation and alertness that allows us to become aware of what is happening in our surroundings .
+Attention is the process by which we can direct our mental resources to some aspects of the environment, the most relevant, or to the execution of certain actions that we consider more appropriate among the possible ones.
+It refers to the state of observation and alertness that allows us to become aware of what is happening in our surroundings.

 In other words, it is the ability to generate, direct and maintain an adequate state of activation for the correct processing of information.